salihmarangoz/salihmarangoz/README.md

 # Hi there! :wave:

 My name is Salih Marangoz and I'm from Turkey :tr:.
 I'm a robotics engineer.
-On this page you can find my projects, scripts and some documentations.
+On this page you can find my projects, scripts and some tools.
 Apart from coding, I also maintain a blog - you can find my articles on my website at [salihmarangoz.github.io](salihmarangoz.github.io)

 ## Course Notes & Notebooks